Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 </div>
 {:/}

-We read the object file again to verify that we successfully relinked:
+Let's read the object file again to verify that we successfully relinked:

 {::nomarkdown}
 <label for="diagramoverflow"></label>